 Abreu drives in winning run in 9th, ChiSox beat Twins 4-3

-José Abreu drove in the winning run when he grounded into a force out in the ninth inning after Twins closer Jorge López hit Vaughn, and Chicago beat Minnesota 4-3 on Friday night.
+CHICAGO (AP) — Jose Abreu drove in the winning run with a fielder’s choice grounder in the ninth inning after Minnesota closer Jorge López hit Andrew Vaughn to ignite a heated confrontation, and the Chicago White Sox beat the Twins 4-3 on Friday night.

 The White Sox had runners on first and second with one out after back-to-back singles by Romy Gonzalez and Elvis Andrus.
-They loaded the bases when Lopez hit Vaughn in the left shoulder with the next pitch.
+They loaded the bases when Lopez hit Vaughn almost in the face.

-The dugouts and bullpens emptied.
-Twins manager Rocco Baldelli and White Sox bench coach Miguel Cairo jawed at each other.
-Both benches were warned.
-Cairo came back out and had words with crew chief Ron Kulpa before heading to the clubhouse.
+That led to the bullpens and benches emptying, with Twins manager Rocco Baldelli and White Sox bench coach Miguel Cairo jawing at each other.
+Cairo also had words with crew chief Ron Kulpa before heading to the clubhouse.

 Lopez (4-7) then appeared to hit Abreu with the next pitch, setting off a celebration by the White Sox.
 The ball apparently grazed the bat and the call was overturned.
-Chicago won it two pitches later when Abreu’s grounder deflected off the pitcher’s glove.
-Second baseman Nick Gordon fielded the ball and flipped it to shortstop Carlos Correa to get Vaughn at second.
-The Twins were unable to complete the double play, allowing Gonzalez to score from third.
+Chicago won it two pitches later when Abreu sent a grounder toward second and Gonzalez scored as the Twins were unable to complete the double play.

 Rookie Davis Martin threw three-hit ball over five scoreless innings in relief.
 Yasmani Grandal hit a tying home run in the eighth against Caleb Thielbar after Minnesota scored in the top half to take a 3-2 lead, and Liam Hendriks (3-3) pitched around a single in the ninth.